vatesfr/xen-orchestra/administration.md

 ### Batch operations

 You can make simultaneous operations on many objects: like migrate a bunch of VM, or start them at the same time.
+For this, you can select multiple VMs at the same time (in the home view), then apply actions on it thanks to the "action" bar on the top.

+Please consider that booting a lot of VM at the same time could be longer than doing per smaller batches.

 ### Drag'n drop live migration